abstractsig/io/README.md

-# ion
+# io
-A language and virtual machime for scripting anything
+Interface between application software and the real world.